 Regarding my tutoring style, the first thing I do when I begin tutoring my students is finding what their needs are.
 I also inquire to what their interests are to make lessons more attractive and motivating.
 Being able to mold lessons to the student's learning style is very important to me, because everyone has their own unique way of learning.
 Thus, I can customize and prepare lessons in the most effective way possible.
 I also believe that establishing a relaxed relationship with a student is important so that he/she can feel comfortable, as well as confident, when learning the subject area.
 I teach students in a way that they understand how to use what he/she is learning in a practical and useful way in the real world.

-University of Heidelberg, Germany - BA in Translation, Spanish, English, German
+Undergraduate Degree: University of Heidelberg, Germany - Bachelors, Spanish, English, German

-Universidad de Leon, Spain - Master, Teaching Spanish as a Foreign Lang
+Graduate Degree: Universidad de Leon, Spain - Masters, Teaching Spanish as a Foreign Lang

 What is your teaching philosophy?